Game of the Generals: Comparison with Stratego

 Generals bears many similarities with Stratego, including a hierarchy/ranking of pieces, invisible enemy piece values, arbitrary initial placement within a player's "home" area, and the use of spies to eliminate high-ranking pieces.

 However, unlike Stratego, Generals does not have any bombs, nor miners to defuse them.
 The Generals spies act as reusable mines, as they will remove almost all pieces when attacked yet are not themselves removed from the board.
 Generals also does not have scouts, which may cross several spaces across the board in one move.
 All of the pieces in Generals can move, while both the flag and the bombs in Stratego are stationary.
 Also, each player has two Spies in Generals, while each only has one Spy in Stratego.
 In general, Stratego has more pieces than Generals and games accordingly last longer.

 In addition, unlike Stratego, which features two "lakes" in the middle of the board, all 72 of the squares on the Generals board are accessible.
 There are six empty spaces during the initial placement of pieces in the three ranks closest to the player for Generals, while the same three ranks are completely filled in Stratego.

-Finally, Generals inherently requires a third-party arbiter to maintain the game's uncertainty all the way to the endgame.
+Finally, Generals inherently requires a third-party Arbiter (either human or electronic) to maintain the game's uncertainty all the way to the endgame.
 Stratego requires that both players' pieces be revealed during a challenge to determine which is removed.